 Bobcat: Profile and Information

-A large number of bobcats wander the areas of North America and adapt to different habitats with various conditions such as forests, swamps, deserts, and many more.
+Many bobcats wander North America’s areas and adapt to different habitats with various conditions, such as forests, swamps, deserts, and many more.

 Classification

 Bobcats are species that belong to the genus lynx.
-They are scientifically referred to as Lynx rufus but are small in size compared to their cat cousins who are the Canadian and Iberian lynx.
+They are scientifically called Lynx rufus but are small compared to their cat cousins, the Canadian and Iberian lynx.

 • Kingdom: Animalia (animals)